uiuc-hpc/hpx/docs/joss_paper/paper.md

   H2020-EU.1.2.2.
 671603 (AllScale).

-For a constantly updated list of previous and current funding, we refer to the corresponding [HPX website](http://hpx.stellar-group.org/funding-acknowledgements/).
+For a updated list of previous and current funding, we refer to the corresponding [HPX website](http://hpx.stellar-group.org/funding-acknowledgements/).

 # References